bfattori/js-date-fiddler/README.md

 js-date-fiddler [![Build Status](https://travis-ci.org/bfattori/js-date-fiddler.png?branch=master)](https://travis-ci.org/bfattori/js-date-fiddler)
 ===============

-A JavaScript Library for manipulating dates when testing
+A JavaScript Library for manipulating dates when testing - __Now with TimezoneJS Support!__

 ## What Is This?
 When testing using tools such as Jasmine or QUnit, it becomes necessary to be able to